Titipon5013/IR_Project/README.md

 - **Collaborative Filtering (SVD):** For authenticated users with interaction history, the system uses **Singular Value Decomposition (SVD)**.
 User and item latent factor matrices (`user_factors`, `item_factors` in `svd_recommender.pkl`) are used to calculate dot products and predict recipes the user will rate highly.
 - **Content-Based Filtering (More Like This):** If the user is new but has recently bookmarked items, the system falls back to an Elasticsearch `more_like_this` query, analyzing the TF-IDF vectors of recipe names, ingredients, and categories to surface similar dishes.

-### 9. Exciting IR Features: Recipe Classification
+### 9. Exciting IR Features (2 Additional Features)

+Implementation: To provide a cutting-edge user experience, the application introduces two additional advanced Information Retrieval features beyond the core requirements:

+Feature 1: AI-Powered Recipe Classification:

-**Implementation:** An additional advanced Machine Learning pipeline automatically categorizes recipes based on text.
+An advanced Machine Learning pipeline automatically categorizes recipes based on raw text.

-- The system extracts features using a concatenated sparse matrix consisting of **TF-IDF on Titles (Word level)**, **TF-IDF on Ingredients (Word level)**, and **TF-IDF on Titles (Character n-gram level)**.
+The system extracts features using a concatenated sparse matrix consisting of TF-IDF on Titles (Word level), TF-IDF on Ingredients (Word level), and TF-IDF on Titles (Character n-gram level).

-- These combined features are fed into a pre-trained classification model (`recipe_classifier.pkl`) deployed on the Flask backend (`/api/classify`) to dynamically predict the culinary category of arbitrary text inputs.
+These combined features are fed into a pre-trained classification model (recipe_classifier.pkl) deployed on the Flask backend (/api/classify) to dynamically predict the culinary category of arbitrary text inputs.

+Feature 2: Advanced Contextual Fallback Engine:

+To solve the "Cold Start" problem in the recommendation system, the pipeline features an intelligent fallback mechanism.

+If an authenticated user lacks interaction history (SVD cannot be applied), the system dynamically reads the contents of the user's currently viewed folder.
+It then extracts the document IDs and executes an Elasticsearch more_like_this query.

+This effectively merges Collaborative Filtering with Content-Based Contextual Filtering, ensuring the user always receives highly relevant, context-aware suggestions seamlessly.

 ### 10. Automated Testing
 **Implementation:** A robust, multi-layered testing strategy ensures application stability.